GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 These restrictions can be applied to a top-level page (to avoid loaded scripts from attempting to use these features) or to subframed pages loaded in via an iframe.
 This restriction of API usage isn’t really about browser fingerprinting (for which see Chapter 4); it's about disallowing third-parties from doing intrusive things (such as using powerful APIs, popping up permissions windows, etc).
-This is defined by the Target Privacy Threat Model as "intrusion" (https://w3cping.github.io/privacy-threat-model/#intrusion).
+This is defined by the Target Privacy Threat Model as ["intrusion"](https://w3cping.github.io/privacy-threat-model/#intrusion).

 A `Permissions-Policy` header is specified as a list of (feature, allowed origins) pairs, thus: